 Extensive open views to the garden patio, bird table, stream and woods.

 Light and airy in summer, warm and cosy in winter.
 One double and one triple seat leather sofa with throws and scatter cushions, One leather armchair, large fireplace rug over wooden floor, coffee table, log basket, coal pail etc. - all you need for that good book or film plus a real open fire.
-Wide screen HD 39" TV with DVD and video.
+Wide screen HD 39" TV with Bluetooth soundbar, DVD and video.
 Numerous digital radio stations to choose from depending on your mood.
 Enjoys views over garden, stream and woods.
 Light your candles at night and the moon and stars shine in!

 Upstairs Double Bedroom